How does a VPN work? What’s unprotected in the 4-step process?

 4.3.
 Step 3: Encryption – Scrambling your data into a secret code

-This is where the real security magic happens: VPN encryption.
+This is where secure data transfer is guaranteed: VPN encryption.
 Building a private tunnel is great, but what makes it truly secure is that everything inside is scrambled into an unreadable code.

 It’s like writing a secret message, then using a special decoder ring to turn it into gibberish.
 Anyone who intercepts the message without the matching decoder ring just sees a meaningless jumble of characters.
 This is what a VPN does to your data – your emails, passwords, and browsing activity.